Civic Theatre (Auckland): Significance

 The Civic is internationally significant as the largest surviving atmospheric cinema in Australasia and was the first purpose-built cinema of its kind in New Zealand.
 It is also known for its Indian-inspired foyer, which includes seated Buddhas, twisted columns and domed ceilings.
-The main auditorium is of a similarly exotic style, imitating a Moorish garden with turrets, Minarets, spires and tiled roofs, as well as two life-sized Abyssinian panther statues.
+The main auditorium is of a similarly exotic style, imitating a Moorish garden with turrets, Minarets, spires and tiled roofs, as well as two life-sized panther statues on the proscenium arch and flanking the stage.

 The Civic accommodated 2,750 people at its opening, and is still the largest theatre in New Zealand even at its current reduced-seating capacity.

 History

 The theatre was the creation of Thomas O'Brien, who built a movie empire in Auckland's inner suburbs in the 1920s, and brought the atmospheric cinema to New Zealand when he opened Dunedin's Moorish-style Empire De Luxe Theatre in 1928.
 O'Brien persuaded a group of wealthy Auckland businessmen to build a massive atmospheric cinema on Queen Street, and managed to secure a £180,000 loan from the Bank of New Zealand for the project.
 The cinema was built by Fletcher Construction over eight months.
 However, the BNZ loan and soaring construction costs caught the attention of the New Zealand Parliament as the final price tag ballooned to over £200,000 (approximately NZ$18.9 million in 2016).

 The Civic opened amid great fanfare in December 1929, but the onset of the Great Depression contributed to disappointing attendances, as did O'Brien's stubborn insistence on showing British rather than the more popular American films; he eventually declared bankruptcy.
 After several modifications during the following decades, the theatre was eventually restored to an approximation of its original design in the late-1990s.

-The Wintergarden, an unground ballroom n the Civic complex, became one of the major centres of entertainment for American soldiers who were stationed in Auckland during World War II.
+The Wintergarden, an underground ballroom in the Civic complex, became one of the major centres of entertainment for American soldiers who were stationed in Auckland during World War II.
 During this period, the venue was host to events such as concerts by Bob Hope, speeches by Eleanor Roosevelt and General Bernard Montgomery, and erotic dances by Freda Stark.

 By the 1960s, the Civic struggled as a venue, as the theatre was too large for modern film audiences, and faced increased competition in the 1990s after the Aotea Centre opened nearby.
-In 1993, the building's lease reverted back to the Auckland City Council, who considered demolishing the venue.
-After a campaign by a protest group named the Friends of the Civic, the council spent $41.8 million dollars to refurbish the venue.
+In 1993, the building's lease reverted to the Auckland City Council, who considered demolishing the venue.
+After a campaign by a support group named the Friends of the Civic, the council spent $41.8 million dollars to refurbish the venue.
 It reopened in 1999 for both film and theatre, followed by the Wintergarden re-opening in 2000.

 The theatre also gained some fame when its interiors were used in Peter Jackson's 2005 remake of King Kong, standing in for a New York theatre called The Alhambra.